 Writers do not always make the distinction between foundational and other forms of pluralism, but as well as Thomson and Ross, at least Bernard Williams (1981), Charles Taylor (1982), Charles Larmore (1987), John Kekes (1993), Michael Stocker (1990 and 1997), David Wiggins (1997) and Christine Swanton (2001) are all committed to foundational pluralism.

-Normative pluralism is less radical—it posits a plurality of bearers of value.
+Non-foundational pluralism is less radical—it posits a plurality of bearers of value.
 In fact, almost everyone accepts that there are plural bearers of value.
 This is compatible with thinking that there is only one ultimate value.
 G.E.
-Moore (1903), Thomson's target, is a foundational monist and normative pluralist.
-Moore's view is a foundational monist view, for although he thinks that there are many different bearers of value, he thinks that there is one property of goodness, and that it is a simple non-natural property that bearers of value possess in varying degrees.
+Moore (1903), Thomson’s target, is a foundational monist, but he accepts that there are non-foundational plural values.
+Moore thinks that there are many different bearers of value, but he thinks that there is one property of goodness, and that it is a simple non-natural property that bearers of value possess in varying degrees.
 Moore is clear that comparison between plural goods proceeds in terms of the amount of goodness they have.

-This is not to say that the amount of goodness is always a matter of simple addition—Moore thinks that there can be organic unities, where the amount of goodness contributed by a certain value will vary according to the combination of values such as love and friendship.
-Thus Moore's view is pluralist at the normative level, and that is not without interesting consequences.
+This is not to say that the amount of goodness is always a matter of simple addition.
+Moore thinks that there can be organic unities, where the amount of goodness contributed by a certain value will vary according to the combination of values such as love and friendship.
+Thus Moore’s view is pluralist at the level of ordinary choices, and that is not without interesting consequences.
 (I shall return to the issue of how a foundational monist like Moore can account for organic unities in section 2.1.)

 Mill, a classic utilitarian, could be and often has been interpreted as thinking that there are irreducibly different sorts of pleasure.
 Mill argues that there are higher and lower pleasures, and that the higher pleasures (pleasures of the intellect as opposed to the body) are superior, in that higher pleasures can outweigh lower pleasures regardless of the quantity of the latter.
 As Mill puts it: “It is quite compatible with the principle of utility to recognize the fact, that some kinds of pleasure are more desirable and more valuable than others.”
 (2002, p.
 241).
 On the foundational pluralist interpretation of Mill, there is not one ultimate good, but two (at least): higher and lower pleasures.
-Mill goes on to give an account of what he means which is consistent with a pluralist interpretation or with a monist interpretation:
+Mill goes on to give an account of what he means:

 If I am asked, what I mean by difference in quality in pleasures, or what makes one pleasure more valuable than another, merely as a pleasure, except its being greater in amount, there is but one possible answer.
 Of two pleasures, if there be one to which all or almost all who have experience of both give a decided preference, irrespective of any feeling of moral obligation to prefer it, that is the more desirable pleasure.
 (2002, p.
 241).

-Finally, a theory might be pluralist at the level of decision procedure.
+Before moving on, it is worth noting that a theory might be foundationally monist in its account of what values there are, but not recommend that people attempt to think or make decisions on the basis of the supervalue.
 A distinction between decision procedures and criteria of right has become commonplace in moral philosophy.
 For example, a certain form of consequentialism has as its criterion of right action: act so as to maximize good consequences.
 This might invite the complaint that an agent who is constantly trying to maximize good consequences will often, in virtue of that fact, fail to do so.
 Sometimes concentrating too hard on the goal will make it less likely that the goal is achieved.
 A distinction between decision procedure and right action can provide a response—the consequentialist can say that the criterion of right action, (act so as to maximize good consequences) is not intended as a decision procedure—the agent should use whichever decision procedure is most likely to result in success.
-If, then, there is some attraction or instrumental advantage from the point of view of a particular theory to thinking in pluralist terms, then it is open to that theory to have a pluralist decision procedure, even if the theory is monist in every other way.
-Obviously this is the least radical form of pluralism, and it is mentioned only to avoid confusion.
+If, then, there is some attraction or instrumental advantage from the point of view of a particular theory to thinking in pluralist terms, then it is open to that theory to have a decision procedure that deals with apparently plural values, even if the theory is monist in every other way.

 ‘Good’, then, if we mean by it that quality which we assert to belong to a thing, when we say that the thing is good, is incapable of any definition, in the most important sense of that word.
 The most important sense of ‘definition’ is that in which a definition states what are the parts which invariably compose a certain whole; and in this sense ‘good’ has no definition because it is simple and has no parts.
 (Moore, 1903, p.
 9)

 By contrast, naturalist views do face a particular difficulty in giving an account of a value that is genuinely unitary.
 On the goods approach, for example, the claim must be that there is one good that is genuinely singular, not a composite of other goods.
 So for example, a monist hedonist must claim that pleasure really is just one thing.
 Pleasure is a concept we use to refer to something we take to be in the natural world, and conceptual analysis may or may not confirm that pleasure really is one thing.
 Perhaps, for example, we refer both to intellectual and sensual experiences as pleasure.
-Compare an investigation into our concept ‘milk’.
-It includes milk from humans as well as from animals.
-In one sense, there is one thing that is milk: the nutrient rich liquid produced by the mammary glands of female mammals.
-Yet in another sense there are lots of different things that are milk: cow's milk, goats milk, cat's milk—not to mention coconut milk and soya milk!
-Imagine a theory that took milk to be the one value.
-It is not at all easy to say whether the view would be monist or pluralist.
-Take another good often suggested by proponents of the goods approach to value, friendship.
+Or, take another good often suggested by proponents of the goods approach to value, friendship.
 It seems highly unlikely that there is one thing that we call friendship, even if there are good reasons to use one umbrella concept to refer to all those different things.
 Many of the plausible candidates for the good seem plausible precisely because they are very broad terms.
 If a theory is to be properly monist then, it must have an account of the good that is satisfactorily unitary.

-Questions about what makes individuals individuals and what the relationship is between parts and wholes have been discussed in the context of metaphysics (see the entries on many, problem of and mereology), but it seems as though the debate about monism and pluralism in moral philosophy should be able to proceed without a final answer from metaphysics about whether there are any individuals other than atoms.
-These issues have not been much discussed in the literature on pluralism and monism in moral philosophy, but they are implicit in discussions of the nature of friendship and pleasure, and in the literature on Kant's categorical imperative, or on Aristotelian accounts of eudaimonea.
+Questions about what makes individuals individuals and what the relationship is between parts and wholes have been discussed in the context of metaphysics but these issues have not been much discussed in the literature on pluralism and monism in moral philosophy.
+However, these issues are implicit in discussions of the well-being, nature of friendship and pleasure, and in the literature on Kant’s categorical imperative, or on Aristotelian accounts of eudaimonea.
 Part of an investigation into the nature of these things is an investigation into whether there really is one thing or not.
-For example, hedonists must give us an account of pleasure.
-One contemporary view of pleasure, defended by Fred Feldman, has it that pleasure is an attitudinal state—implicitly a genuinely monist state.

 John Stuart Mill suggested that there are higher and lower pleasures (Mill, 2002, p.
 241), the idea being that the value of higher and lower pleasures is measured on different scales.
 In other words, there are discontinuities in the measurement of value.
 As mentioned previously, it is unclear whether we should interpret Mill as a foundational pluralist, but the notion of higher and lower pleasures is a very useful one to illustrate the attraction of thinking that there are discontinuities in value.
 The distinction between higher and lower pleasures allows us to say that no amount of lower pleasures can outweigh some amount of higher pleasures.
 As Mill puts it, it is better to be an unhappy human being than a happy pig.
 In other words, the distinction allows us to say that there are discontinuities in value addition.
 As James Griffin (1986, p.
 87) puts it: “We do seem, when informed, to rank a certain amount of life at a very high level above any amount of life at a very low level.”
 Griffin’s point is that there are discontinuities in the way we rank values, and this suggests that there are different values.
 The phenomenon of discontinuities in our value rankings seems to support pluralism: if higher pleasures are not outweighed by lower pleasures, that suggests that they are not the same sort of thing.
 For if they were just the same sort of thing, there seems to be no reason why lower pleasures will not eventually outweigh higher pleasures.